aiamlucas/c-the-universe-and-everything/philosophers/philosophers.md

 // Thread will WAIT here if another thread holds the lock pthread_mutex_lock(&chopstick_mutex);
-// Critical section - only one thread at a time pthread_mutex_unlock(&chopstick_mutex);
+// Critical section, only one thread at a time pthread_mutex_unlock(&chopstick_mutex);
 ```